cferdinandi/petfinderAPI4everybody/README.md

 	// Breeds Text
 	breedDelimiter: ', ', // Character(s) to use to separate multiple breeds

+	// Animal Text
+	animalUnknown: '', // Text when animal type is unknown

 	// Size Text
 	sizeUnknown: 'Not Known', // Text when pet size is unknown
 	sizeS: 'Small', // Text for small pets